William D. Hansen

 Devitt was employed with E&Y for 33 years in a variety of roles, including, most recently, national director of the pharmaceutical and medical device industry practice for the firm.
 Earlier in his career, he was named to a term as an accounting fellow at the Financial Accounting Standards Board, where he researched and helped resolve emerging financial reporting issues while on leave from E&Y. During the late ’80s and early ’90s, he served as the partner in charge of E&Y’s annual financial audits of USA Funds and USA Group.
 Devitt received his undergraduate degree from Bradley University and his MBA from the University of Wisconsin-Madison.

 He served on the board of directors of Baxalta Inc., a global biopharmaceutical company.
 He is president of his condominium association.

 Marshall C. Grigsby

-Marshall C. Grigsby is president and chief executive officer of Grigsby & Associates LLC, a consulting firm that specializes in educational policy issues and the legislative process.
+Marshall C. Grigsby is president and CEO of Grigsby & Associates LLC, a consulting firm that specializes in educational policy issues and the legislative process.
 Grigsby was elected to the board of Strada Education Network, then known as USA Funds, in 2002.
 He currently serves as chair of Strada Education’s Governance Committee and is on the Mission Advancement and Philanthropy Committee.

 Grigsby has served as the senior legislative associate for higher education with the Committee on Education and the Workforce of the U.S. House of Representatives.
 Prior to his service on Capitol Hill, he was an associate dean and faculty member at Howard University, executive vice president and provost and chief operating officer at Hampton University, and president of Benedict College.
 Grigsby also is the founder, president and CEO of Educational Research Systems, a nonprofit research organization that focuses on comprehensive socioeconomic, educational and policy issues affecting minority students and students of color.